scottyboy805/dotnow-interpreter/README.md

 - Invoking interop methods can be very slow unless a direct call binding is implemented ahead of time.
 - Code stripping can cause issues in builds.
 You can use link.xml or direct call bindings to get around the problem.

+# Getting Started
+Take a look at the [wiki](https://github.com/scottyboy805/Trivial-CLR/wiki) to get started.

 # Sponsors
 You can sponsor this project to help it grow
 [:heart: Sponsor](https://github.com/sponsors/scottyboy805)